 Paying for long-term care can come at a great expense to not only you but also your family.
-While nursing homes and other long-term care facilities provide the support and ongoing medical attention that you need as you age, the costs of living in these facilities can stretch into the tens of thousands of dollars.
+While nursing homes and other long-term care facilities provide the support and ongoing medical attention that you need as you age, the costs of living in these facilities can stretch into the hundreds of thousands of dollars.
 Individuals who fail to plan for long-term care may have to deplete their life savings and sell their homes in order to make initial payments before they are eligible to receive Medicaid payments.

 Are There Benefits To Hiring A Medicaid Attorney?

 Assistance With The Medicaid Application

 Applying for Medicaid is often complicated, time-consuming, and stressful.
 A Medicaid attorney can help you and your family complete the necessary paperwork, provide documentation, and complete the Medicaid application.

 While many individuals choose to complete the Medicaid application on their own, mistakes on the application, deficient documentation, or improperly structured income can lead to a Medicaid denial.
 Of course, a denial can always be appealed, but mistakes can take months if not years to correct.